-In Doubling
+In Doubling:

-- The 2 required catches for each throw can be made in either order. - If one boomerang is short, both are considered short. - The thrower must retain control of the first boomerang until after the second catch is completed. - If the first catch is not caught and retrieved, but the second boomerang is caught, the second catch does count. - If the second catch is successful, but the first boomerang is caught and then dropped before or during the second catch, the first catch does not count. - If the second catch is not made, the first catch is counted if it was caught, but dropped after the catch. - The thrower may try to perform a catch a second time in 1 doubling throw.
+- The 2 required catches for each throw can be made in either order. - If one boomerang is short, both are considered short. - The thrower must retain control of the first boomerang until after the second catch is completed. - If the first catch is not caught and retrieved, but the second boomerang is caught, the second catch does count. - If the second catch is successful, but the first boomerang is caught and then dropped before or during the second catch, the first catch does not count.

+- If the second catch is not made, the first catch is counted if it was caught, but dropped after the catch. - The thrower may try to perform a catch a second time in 1 doubling throw.
 Example: If he missed the eagle catch on the insider, he can try the eagle catch on the outsider.

-• General warm-up: 10 minutes outside the 10-meter circle

-- Individual warm-up: 2 minutes for each group before the start of their round.
-Can be from the bull's-eye.
+- General warm-up: 10 minutes outside the 10-meter circle - Individual warm-up: 2 minutes for each group before the start of their round.
+Can be from the bull'seye.
 Timed warm-up starts as soon as the circle master signals that the circle is clear.
 The throwers may start their round before their allowed warm-up is over if they desire. - No practice throws after the warm-up is over.

-• Re-throws are made at the end of the round for the thrower's group.
+Re-throws are made at the end of the round for the thrower's group.

-- May be competitors - 1 circle master who watches for foot faults and tells when the thrower has made the catch - 1 scorekeeper - 3 range stewards also verify whether catches are made or not made.
+- May be competitors - 1 circle master who tells the thrower when he may make each throw by announcing, "circle is clear".
+At that moment he will start a timer to keep track of the 15-second throwing window.
+He will announce: "10 seconds remaining" then count down "5, 4, 3, 2, 1, stop", The circle master also watches for foot faults and tells when the thrower has made the catch - 1 scorekeeper - 3 range stewards also verify whether catches are made or not made.
 They must be distributed approximately evenly around the full circle.

 Due to weather or other conditions, tournament officials may decide to drop the doubling sequence.

-This would result in Trick Catch 50 with a maximum total of 50 points.
+This results in Trick Catch 100 in which throwers complete 2 rounds of Trick Catch.